HamletTanyavong/Mathematics.NET/docs/docs/autodiff/reverse-mode-autodiff.md

             tape.Divide(x.X2, x.X3)));
 }
 ```

-Note that this time, we do not call the method `ReverseAccumulate`.
+Note that this time, we do not call the method `ReverseAccumulate` since the `JVP` does it for us.
 This should give us the following result: `(-1.2556937075301358, 0.021879748724684178, 4.842981131678516)`.

 ### Complex Variables

-We can also work with complex numbers and complex derivatives by specifying [Complex](xref:Mathematics.NET.Core.Complex) as a type parameter when we create our gradient tape.
+We can also work with complex numbers and complex derivatives by specifying [Complex] as a type parameter when we create our gradient tape.
 Suppose we want to find the gradient of the function:

 $$
-    f(z,w)  =   \cos(\sin(z)\sqrt{w})
+    f(z,w)  =   \cos(\sin{z}\sqrt{w})
 $$

 at the points $ z=1.23+i2.34 $ and $ w=-0.66+i0.23 $.
 We can write

 ```csharp
 using Mathematics.NET.AutoDiff;
 using Mathematics.NET.Core;